 At every birthday party, dinner party, barbecue, you can find a big tray of homemade Bruschetta.
 Because it's so quick and easy to make, and so easily scalable, it's a perfect way to feed many people in no time.
 The perfect Italian Bruschetta recipe is probably the easiest recipe you'll find.
 It has a few ingredients but you can also customize it as you prefer.

-Meanwhile, slice the bread and toast it on a grill pan or under the broiler for a couple of minutes until crunchy but not completely dry.
-Peel a garlic clove, then rub it on the toasted bread to give it a garlic flavor (3).
+Step 4.
+Slice the bread and toast it on a grill pan or under the broiler for a couple of minutes until crunchy but not completely dry.
+Peel a garlic clove, then rub it on the toasted bread to give it a garlic flavor.

-Only at the moment of serving, spoon the marinated tomatoes on top of the bread slices and also pour a bit of the delicious juice to soften the bread (4).
+Step 5.
+Just before serving, spoon the marinated tomatoes on top of the bread slices and also pour a bit of the delicious juice to soften the bread.
 Serve immediately, otherwise, the bread will become soggy.

 The recipe in this post is for the classic Italian Bruschetta which is usually made and served, but I like to make variations when I make it at home and you can also find some variations in modern restaurants.
 Below are some of my favorites and most common combinations with tomatoes.